bk/wmk/readme.md

-The shortcode component will have access to a context composed of (1) the parameters directly specified in the shortcode call; (2) the information from the metadata block of the markdown file in which it appears; and (3) the global template variables.
+The shortcode component will have access to a context composed of (1) the parameters directly specified in the shortcode call; (2) the information from the metadata block of the markdown file in which it appears; (3) a counter variable, `nth`, indicating number of invocations for that kind of shortcode in that markdown document; and (4) the global template variables.

 Shortcodes are applied **before** the Markdown document is converted to HTML, so it is possible to replace a shortcode with Markdown content which will then be